 Fitchburg in Estill County, Kentucky — The American South (East South Central)

 Location.
-37° 43.993′ N, 83° 51.147′ W. Marker is in Fitchburg, Kentucky, in Estill County.
-Marker can be reached from Fitchburg Road 3.1 miles north of Kentucky Route 52.
 Touch for map.
 Marker is in this post office area: Ravenna KY 40472, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-A different marker also named Fitchburg Furnace (here, next to this marker); a different marker also named Fitchburg Furnace (a few steps from this marker); a different marker also named Fitchburg Furnace (within shouting distance of this marker); a different marker also named Fitchburg Furnace (within shouting distance of this marker); Woody Stephens and Forty Niner (approx. 8.3 miles away); County Named, 1852 (approx. 8.3 miles away); Courthouse Burned (approx. 8.3 miles away); Collecting Red River's History (approx. 9.6 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+A different marker also named Fitchburg Furnace (here, next to this marker); a different marker also named Fitchburg Furnace (a few steps from this marker); a different marker also named Fitchburg Furnace (within shouting distance of this marker); a different marker also named Fitchburg Furnace (within shouting distance of this marker); Estill Springs (approx. 6.9 miles away); Estill Seminary / Collegiate Institute (approx. 7.1 miles away); County Named, 1808 (approx. 7.1 miles away); Irvine (approx. 7.1 miles away).
 Touch for a list and map of all markers in Fitchburg.

 Regarding Fitchburg Furnace.
 Red River Iron Furnace is #74000860 on the National Register of Historic Places.